Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Beyond contact interactions: an extended cold-atom laboratory

 which defines the odd-wave boundary conditions for the wave function \citep{girardeau2004,GIRARDEAU20043}.
 Note that this zero-range approximation to odd-wave potentials in 1D requires regularization~\citep{valiente2015effective,Cui2016pwave}, which is similar to zero-range $s$-wave problems in 3D~(\citep{BraatenHammer2006}).
 A theoretical approach that includes beyond-zero-range physics and does not require a regularization can be based upon the finite-range potential~\citep{Veksler2014Model}:

 where $g_0,g_1$ and $d$ are parameters that determine the strength and the range of the interactions.

-The experimental advances on odd-wave interactions have motivated theoreticians to study stability and phase diagrams of many-body systems with odd-wave interactions~\citep{Yajiang2007pwave, Imambekov2010pwave, Cui2018pwave}.
+Experimental progress in engineering odd-wave interactions has motivated theoreticians to study stability and phase diagrams of many-body systems with odd-wave interactions~\citep{Yajiang2007pwave, Imambekov2010pwave, Cui2018pwave}.
 Theoretical tools for such studies are the Bethe ansatz, which can be used under certain conditions, in particular when the Bose-Fermi mapping is applicable~\citep{Cheon1999FermiBose,valiente2020bose,valiente2020uni}.
-To tackle many-body problems that cannot be solved by the Bethe ansatz, one can rely on numerical methods discussed in the previous section as well as on variational approaches, see, e.g., ~\citep{Kocik_2020}.
+To tackle many-body problems that cannot be solved by the Bethe ansatz, one can rely on numerical methods discussed in Sec.~\ref{sec:Methods} as well as on variational approaches, see, e.g., ~\citep{Kocik_2020}.
 For strongly interacting systems one can employ effective spin-chain formulations~\citep{Hu2016pwave}, and it is possible to use a mapping of a continuous model onto a lattice representation~\citep{Schmidt2010pwave}.
 Several such approaches inspired by effective field theory~\citep{Hammer2000Effective} and few-body routes to the physics of liquids have been introduced recently~\citep{valiente2016few,valiente2020bose,morera2021quantum}.
-The physics of the beyond Lieb-Liniger model that corresponds to the interaction in Eq.~(\ref{eq:interaction_Veksler}) is discussed in~\citep{Veksler2016BeyondLL,Jachymski2017BeyondLL}.
+The physics of the beyond Lieb-Liniger model that corresponds to the interaction in Eq.~(\ref{eq:interaction_Veksler}) is discussed in~\citep{Veksler2016BeyondLL,Jachymski2017BeyondLL}, see also~\cite{Syrwid2022many_molecule} for relevant dynamics of a two-component ultracold Fermi gas confined in a 1D harmonic trap.